AbhishekatGithub/Abhishek1996/MyProjects/E-commerce product classification_Kaggle/READMEfile.md

 Multiclass classification of E-commerce products into four classes 1 through 4 of 0.1 M products/records with 48 categorical features of which most of them are right skewed.
 The objective is to predict the classes and return the probability of occurannce for each class for all the products( test data with 50k records)

+              Data

+Training : 0.1 M records with 48 categorical and some semi-ordinal features and four classes Testing  : 50K records to be classified into these four classes as a measure of its probabality to be in that class

             Approach / Feature engineering

   * Exploratory data analysis of training data with seaborn and Pandas